mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

     - Solution: weight by probability of evidence given parents
         - you instantiated some shape to be blue, and the probability for blue was 0.2 for that shape
         - you now weight that particular sample by a factor 0.2.
+        - **No dropping samples, but adding a weight to each sample**.
+Instead of being rejected, you get a small weight.

 <h2 id="3eb57101576ca6e2a3251b14ff38ce8f"></h2>